LORNeer/MC-Server-Rules/Rules-EN.md

 6.2 We are civilised people, so act like it.
 6.3 Do not kill people without reason. (wanting to steal resources of someone who was mining is **not** a reason)
 6.4 Do not kill players that are afk-farming.
-6.5 Villages/Homes are safe areas until otherwise.
-A fight that has been started will not stop if either of the participants enter a safe area.
+6.5 Villages/Homes are safe areas until specified otherwise.
+A fight that has been started will not stop if either one of the participants enters a safe area.
 6.6 Rules of war (see rule section 7.2) may modify these rules in any way.

 ## 7 Village/Faction "RP"